treierxyz/niiskus-bot/README.md

 `npm` (or any other preferred JavaScript package manager) and NodeJS are required.

-Create a `.env` file which will contain the token for your bot.
-The contents should look like this:
+Use this environment variable to supply the bot token, either in a `.env` file or otherwise:
 ```bash
 TOKEN=replace.me.pretty.please
 ```